CodeYourFuture/CYF-Workshops/git-day-1/README.md

 ## Setup

 - Break out into groups of 5/6 ( depending on volunteer and trainee numbers )
-- Use these instructions as guide to check you understanding, resolve misconceptions and develop your understanding
+- Use these instructions as a guide to check your understanding, resolve misconceptions and develop your understanding

 This workshop starts with a recap based on this week's prep material...